KineticCafe/app_identity/ts/Contributing.md

 We value contributions to AppIdentity for JavaScript—bug reports, discussions, feature requests, and code contributions.
-New features should be proposed and [discussed][] prior to implementation, and release of any new feature may be delayed until implemented in the reference implementations.
+New features should be proposed and [discussed][discussed] prior to implementation, and release of any new feature may be delayed until implemented in the reference implementations.

 Before contributing patches, please read the [Licence](./Licence.md).

-App Identity is governed under the Kinetic Commerce Open Source [Code of Conduct][].
+App Identity is governed under the Kinetic Commerce Open Source [Code of Conduct][coc].

 ## Code Guidelines